EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

   - Installation may take a while, as a lot of dependencies (i.e. other libraries and plugins used by PlatformIo) are also being installed.
   - You may wish to read through the [PlatformIO quick start guide for Atom](https://docs.platformio.org/en/latest/ide/atom.html#quick-start), but our tutorial will take you through many of the same steps.
   - NOTE for Windows users:
     - PlatformIO is written in Python 2.7, which should automatically get installed as a dependency.
 However, there can be conflicts if you have an existing installation of Python 3.6.x.
-See https://github.com/platformio/platformio-atom-ide-terminal/issues/668#issuecomment-470893810.
+If this is a conflict for you, read [this issue](https://github.com/platformio/platformio-atom-ide-terminal/issues/668#issuecomment-470893810).

   ![Source and Destination Files]({{ page.root }}/fig/PlatformIO_navigation002.png)